jpjones76/SeisIO.jl/docs/src/Formats/timeseries.rst

 Parse UW event data file ``dfname`` into a new SeisEvent structure.

-.. function:: writesac(S[, ts=true])
+.. function:: writesac(S[, xy=true])

 Write SAC data to SAC files with auto-generated names.
-Specify ts=true to write time stamps; this will flag the file as generic x-y data in the SAC interpreter.
+Specify xy=true to write time-stamped x-y data; this will flag the file as generic x-y data in the SAC interpreter.

 .. function:: wseis(fname, S)
 .. function:: wseis(fname, S, T, U...)